tpgent01/taskmaster-pro/README.md

 This project is a task-management application using JavaScript and jQuery to manipulate the DOM.
 It also utilizes Bootstap as the CSS framework.
 Task data is persistent using localStorage.

 ## 📓Table of Contents
-(make these link to the sections in this README)
 * [Built With](#built-with)
 * [Installation](#installation)
 * [Usage](#usage)